 The design team has looked at a long-term plan to develop the site to include playground areas for children of different ages (playground areas highlight the varied needs for three age groups: 0-2 year old’s, 2-5 year old’s, and 5-12 year old’s).
 The design features a large synthetic turf exercise and playing field, allowing for all types of unprogrammed play and fitness classes.
 The large plaza areas are directly connected to the building, reinforcing the indoor-outdoor connection.
 A special garden area will allow for quiet socializing among wildflowers and native grasses that attract pollinators and butterflies.

 Additional program elements include pathways for strolling and enjoying the landscape, which will also connect key site and building access points.
 Seating areas and gentle earth berms will provide opportunities for relaxation, reading, and socializing.
 The park will also close the existing gap in the Centennial Way Trail, used for walking, biking and running.
 In addition to new surface/structured parking, there will be additional bicycle parking along with a future bike hub.

 Because the park playground, synthetic turf, and pollinator garden are beyond the City’s budget, the City will pursue grants to fund these elements before and during the construction phase.
 These areas will be useable, accessible lawns and paved walkways until the play areas and garden can be funded and built.
-One and one-half acres are set aside for initial and future recreational development.
+Approximately 1.3-acres are set aside for initial and future recreational development.